 Check The Expiry Date

-How many of us didn’t know that there were expiry dates on makeup until recently- Say “I.” Ladies, please check the expiry dates on all of your makeup products and throw away anything that’s expired.
+How many of us didn’t know that there were expiry dates on makeup products until recently?
+Ladies, please check the expiry dates on all of your makeup products and throw away anything that’s expired!
+If you can’t do any of the tips we mentioned above, at least use the knowing of owning expired makeup jumpstart you to get rid of a couple of things.

 - They harbor bacteria